tarr11/dripper/README.md

 ```

 ### Weekly Digest message
-In this case, if we want to send a weekly digest, we should have a weekly digest AR model that gets populated by a rake task.
+Similarly, in this case, if we want to send a weekly digest, we should have a weekly digest AR model that gets populated by a rake task.

 ```
 dripper :weekly_digest do